lucidrains/phasic-policy-gradient/README.md

 *1k steps*

-## Policy Gradient - Pytorch
+## PPO

-An implementation of Policy Gradient with recent random improvements
+An implementation of PPO with recent random improvements

 The phasic part has been removed, repository to be renamed.
 I do not think it does anything